streamnative/function-mesh/images/README.md

 ## Scripts

-`build.sh` is a bash script to build runner base, Java, Python, and Go runner locally.
+`build.sh` is a bash script used to build base, Java, Python, and Golang runner locally.